 Folaji Fasanya-Omoyeni is passionate about promoting African culture, values, fashion and creativity.

 We are unimaginably unique and whereas I may not have walked in your exact shoes, I have had my share of trauma and I know exactly what it feels like to be stigmatised and biased while going through immeasurably, deep pain.
-I survived it, so can you and brand FFOLAJI is my way of sharing my story in the hope that it will inspire someone to transform their mindset to rise up, speak up and reclaim their tomorrow with hope.
+I survived it, so can you and brand FFOLAJI is my way of sharing my story in the hope that it will inspire someone to transform their mindset to rise up, speak up and reclaim their tomorrow with hope and I can help you do just that

 What is my story, you may ask?